microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 # Version 2 DICOM Conformance Statement

-> API version 2 is the latest API version and should be used as API version 1 will be deprecated soon.
+> API version 2 is the latest API version.

 The **Medical Imaging Server for DICOM** supports a subset of the DICOMweb&trade; Standard.
 Support includes: